Sources of Hallucination by Large Language Models on Inference Tasks: Querying Models with Prompts

 \subsection{Prompt Design and Evaluation}

-\paragraph{Formatting} We feed each test sample into the model by insertion of the premise and hypothesis into a prompt template, which is used to query the model in natural language.
+\paragraph{Formatting} of test samples is done by inserting the premise and hypothesis into a prompt template, which is used to query the model in natural language.
 Following this, we append a three-way answer choice: A) Entailment, B) Neutral, C) Contradiction, following the typical format in NLI \cite{bowman-etal-2015-large}.

-\paragraph{Tuning} We tune our prompt templates on the Levy/Holt dev set.
-We use a set of 4 most promising prompt templates including the best template from \citet{schmitt_language_2021}, also used in other NLI work\footnote{See Appendix \ref{sec:appendix-prompt-format} for the full list of prompt templates.} \cite{webson-pavlick-2022-prompt}.
-We choose the best-performing prompt template on the dev set to deploy on the test set.
+\paragraph{Selection} of the prompt template used in test is decided by the highest AUC obtained on the respective dev set.
+We try 8 promising templates including 5 from \citet{schmitt_language_2021}, also used in other NLI work\footnote{See Appendix \ref{sec:appendix-prompt-format} for details on prompt template selection.} \cite{webson-pavlick-2022-prompt}.

-Ideally, an LLM with advanced language understanding capability could perform inference in zero-shot without any annotated examples, which would raise confidence that this faculty is readily available in downstream tasks such as summarization or QA.
-To this end, we test GPT-3.5 and LLaMA in zero-shot on the datasets, but they exhibit severely degraded performance, even near random chance.
+Ideally, an LLM with advanced language understanding ability could perform inference in zero-shot without annotated examples, which would raise confidence that this faculty is ready for downstream tasks.
+To this end, we examine each LLM in zero-shot (detailed in Appendix \ref{sec:appendix-prompt-format}), but they exhibit severely degraded, even near-random performance.

 We turn to few-shot, and hand-annotate a minimal 4 examples in the style of the template, with added explanations about why the given answer is correct for each example.
-These examples are prepended before the query (see Appendix \ref{sec:appendix-prompt-format} for an example prompt).
-While the definition of ``few-shot'' varies between works, we seek to use the minimum number of examples necessary to evoke a positive response on the dataset for each model; our goal is to study model behavior as conditions change, not to maximize the score on any particular dataset.
-We observe that given 4 high-quality annotated examples, each model is able to score very well on the dev portion, across most templates.
+These examples are prepended before the query (see Appendix \ref{sec:appendix-prompt-format} for an example).
+Our goal is to study model behavior as conditions change, not to maximize the score on any particular dataset.
+Therefore, we use a minimal 4-example setup, which we find is capable of evoking positive responses from all three LLMs on each dev set, across most templates.